mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to the human staff but it is difficult to keep up with her myriad projects.
-At present, Mother has covered approximately 35 percent of Ye-lu’s surface with various structures but this percentage ebbs and flows depending on what she has been asked to do and what she is working on independently.
+At present, Mother has covered approximately 35 percent of Ye-lu's surface with various structures but this percentage ebbs and flows depending on what she has been asked to do and what she is working on independently.

 The naval staff are present at Ye-lu in a primarily scientific role.
-They are there to guide and monitor Mother’s activities in order to determine if her advanced technology can be applied elsewhere.
+They are there to guide and monitor Mother's activities in order to determine if her advanced technology can be applied elsewhere.
 If things go well, more automation at Imperial military facilities could become the norm.